Travel & conservation company, since 1991

 Gich campsite – where Sarah and her husband stayed on the second night of their Simien trek ©Sarah Kingdom

-What to do
+What to do in Ethiopia

 Must-visit places include Lake Tana, Gondar, Lalibela and Axum – all of which can be reached by reliable and regular Ethiopian Airlines domestic flights.
-You can go by road between towns, but distances are far and, as tourists are not permitted to personally hire vehicles without a driver, and local buses are not recommended, you will have to use a registered travel company to organise transfers.
+You can go by road between towns, but distances are far and, as tourists are not permitted to hire vehicles without a driver, and local buses are not recommended, you will have to use a registered travel company to organise transfers.

 The Simien Mountains National Park lies at an altitude ranging between 3,000 and 4,500 metres and is a relatively small slice of a vast mountain range.
-It has pretty much one trail running through it that has various extensions to embark upon, depending on the amount of time and energy you have.
+It has pretty much one trail running through it with various extensions to embark upon, depending on the amount of time and energy you have.

 Watch the world float by on Lake Tana ©Luca Zanon